jasifsmb/smb-cli/README.md

 </p>

 <p align="center">
-  Get started with the SMB Nest App by running <code>npx smb-nest-app</code>
+  Get started with the SMB Nest App by running <code>npx smb-nest-app new app-name</code>
 </p>

 ## Table of contents